 Special resit papers

-Past examination papers
+Past assessment papers

 In July/August each year, schools will be sent a list of exam papers from that year which have been identified as being suitable for publishing online.
-Schools are asked to confirm that the papers may be released on the web and to send electronic versions of the papers, which can be uploaded to the Past exam papers page.
+Schools are asked to confirm that the papers may be released on the web and to send electronic versions of the papers, which can be uploaded to the Past assessment papers page.
 These papers will then be made available online from October/November.